Maldeo Rathore: Reign

-Expansion
+Expansion of Marwar

 The rulers of Marwar once held sway over nine Rathore chieftains, however by the time Maldeo acceded to the throne, he ruled only two districts.
 Maldeo thus attacked these nine chieftains and changed Marwars stance of overlordship to absolute control.
 Maldeo also defeated the Sindhals of Raipur and Bhadrajun and fortified the two cities.
 In 1534 Maldeo attacked Nagaur and forced Daulat Khan to flee to Ajmer.
 Maldeo soon attacked Merta, Rian and Ajmer and captured them.
 The petty lords of Didwana and Pachpadra also acknowledged Maldeo's suzerainty.
 His attack on Jaisalmer was also successful and it brought the Bhatti rulers under his sway.
 In 1538 He defeated Mahecha Rathores and annexed Siwana and sent Bida Rathore to attack Jalore and captured Sultan Sikandar Khan.
 The Sultan was imprisoned and died after a short period in captivity.
 Maldeo, after capturing Jalore attacked and annexed Sanchore, Bhinmal, Radhanpur and Nabhara (In Gujarat).
 Maldeo's western territory at this time extended up to Sindh-Cholistan in the west and parts of Gujarat in the south-west.
 He had direct control over 40 districts in and around present day Rajasthan.
 In 1539 Maldeo took advantage of the war between the Mughals and the Sur Empire to conquer Bayana, Tonk and Toda.

 By regaining territories from Afghan occupation, Maldeo Rathore restored Hindu rule in the area and abolished the Jizya tax there.
 His northern boundary at Jhajjar was only about fifty kilometers from Delhi.

+According to Norman Ziegler, Marwar under Maldeo dominated the battles of his time period.
+This was due to the large number of horses that Maldeo supplied to his soldiers.
+Maldeo's father Rao Ganga had also created a regular cavalry force called "Chindhars", who were given a regular salary and were stationed in Sojat.
+Maldeo continued this tradition and greatly increased the number of Chindhars in his outposts.

 According to Satish Chandra, "Maldeo's kingdom comprised [sic] almost the whole of western and eastern Rajasthan including Sambhal and Narnaul (In Haryana).
 His armies could be seen as far as the outskirts of Agra.
 Chandra also says that, Maldeo had the mirage of reviving the 8th century Rashtrakuta empire.
 But unlike Prithviraj Chauhan and Rana Sanga Maldeo did not have the support of the Rajput tribes and politically no empire based in Rajasthan alone could challenge or defeat an empire that stretched from Punjab to the Upper Ganga valley."
 This was pointing towards Maldeo's hope of competing with the Mughal and Sur empires.

-Rathore Kingdom

-After a prolong period of Wars, Maldeo swept significant territories from his neighbours and expanded Marwar kingdom.
-At its Zenith, Maldeo kingdom stretched almost till Delhi and Agra, his eastern boundaries included Hindaun, Bayana, Fatehpur Sikri (Uttar Pradesh) and Mewat (Haryana).
-His influence also extended deep into Sindh in northwest and up to Gujarat in South.